Do I need to book to attend Brew Yoga classes?

 Just as asanas can be varied to suit beginners through to intermediate practitioners, they can also be modified to accommodate (and not aggravate) different physical capabilities, injuries and health conditions.
 The Brew Yoga health questionnaire that you complete on your first visit will alert Jo to any injury or condition that needs consideration within your practice.
 Jo is happy to discuss any concerns you may have, please get in touch.

-NOTE: If you have a major health issue, serious injury or mobility limitation, please consult your GP or other healthcare professional in the first instance and before attending a class then give Jo a call to discuss so she can ensure your practice is appropriate and nurturing.
+NOTE: If you have a major health issue, serious injury or mobility limitation, please consult your GP or other healthcare professional in the first instance before attending a class, then give Jo a call to discuss so she can ensure your practice is appropriate and nurturing.

 What style of yoga do you teach?